Port Chester, New York: Parks and recreation

 The Bush-Lyon Homestead, Capitol Theater, Life Savers Building, Putnam and Mellor Engine and Hose Company Firehouse, St. Peter's Episcopal Church, and United States Post Office are listed on the National Register of Historic Places.

 Transportation

 The Bee-Line Bus System provides bus service to Port Chester on routes 13 and 61.

 Connecticut Transit Stamford Division provides bus service to Port Chester on routes 311 and 311B.
 The 13 was combined with the southern portion of the former 76 route on December 31, 2011.

-Metro-North Railroad's Port Chester train station is located on the New Haven Line, and thus provides commuter rail service to Grand Central Terminal in New York City, and to Stamford Transportation Center and New Haven-Union Station in Connecticut.
+Metro-North Railroad's Port Chester train station is on the New Haven Line, and provides commuter rail service to Grand Central Terminal in New York City and to Stamford Transportation Center and New Haven-Union Station in Connecticut.